goldford/js-schooling-particle-model/README.md

  The main motivation is to explore the effect of schooling / shoaling in fish and the effect that has on fishing catch per unit effort over time and consumption by predators over time.
  I hope eventually to explore the effect of reduced size of individual fish on time spent foraging by predators.

  Today's browsers and javascript web libraries are powerful but currently under-utilized (in the sciences) out-of-the-box user interfaces.
-I'm also motivated to explore how to tap that potential.
+I'm motivated to explore how to tap that potential.
+ I found it really appealing that the simulation here can be run offline, but still use the browser.
+All that's required to do that is to pre-download the javascript libraries referenced in the main html file.

  The model is inspired by the influential study by [Reynolds (1987)](https://www.red3d.com/cwr/papers/1987/boids.html).
  Reynolds broke apart this behaviour into three components: separation, alignment, and cohesion.